(A) Replacement housing payment for ninety-day homeowner-occupants.

 (b) Has rented, or purchased, and occupied a decent, safe, and sanitary replacement dwelling within one year (unless the agency extends this period for good cause) after the date he or she moves from the displacement dwelling.

 (2) Rental assistance payment

-(a) Amount of payment: an eligible displaced person who rents a replacement dwelling is entitled to a payment not to exceed five thousand two hundred fifty for rental assistance. (see also paragraph (D) of this rule.)
+(a) Amount of payment: an eligible displaced person who rents a replacement dwelling is entitled to a payment not to exceed seven thousand two hundred dollars for rental assistance. (see also paragraph (D) of this rule.)
 Such payment shall be forty-two times the amount obtained by subtracting the base monthly rental for the displacement dwelling from the lesser of:

 (i) The monthly rent and estimated average monthly cost of utilities for a comparable replacement dwelling; or

 (ii) The monthly rent and estimated average monthly cost of utilities for the decent, safe, and sanitary replacement dwelling actually occupied by the displaced person.